jepegit/cellpy/docs/installation.rst

     $ conda install cellpy --channel conda-forge

-This will also install all of the dependencies, as well as ``jupyter`` that comes in handy when working with ``cellpy``.
+This will also install all of the critical dependencies, as well as ``jupyter`` that comes in handy when working with ``cellpy``.

 If you would like to install only ``cellpy``, you should install using pip.